-- What did Prometheus create? (humans) - Why did Zeus want to punish humans? (because they had fire) - Why did Zeus have a god create Pandora? (to deliver a box to punish man)
+- What did Prometheus create?
+(Prometheus created humans.) - Why did Zeus want to punish humans?
+(Zeus wanted to punish humans because they had fire.) - Why did Zeus have a god create Pandora?
+(Zeus had a god create Pandora to deliver a box to punish man.)

-Show Image 2A-7: Curious Pandora coming down to Earth with a sealed box after night, the question nibbled away at her.
+Show image 2A-7: Curious Pandora coming down to Earth with a sealed box fought against her curiosity, but day after day, night after night, the question nibbled away at her.
 Pandora would often sit and look at the box, wondering, wanting to open it, but always stopping herself.
 Do you think Pandora is going to open the box?
 What would you do?

 Zeus finally sent Pandora down to the earth with the closed box as a gift to Epimetheus.
 Before sending Pandora, Zeus warned her to never open the box.
 Pandora, however, desired to know what was in the box.
-She fought against her curiosity, but day after day, night
+She